 Williamsville operates one of the largest and safest school transportation services in New York State, busing over 11,000 resident children to more than 75 sites every day.
-In accordance with state law, the District establishes bus routes and pick-up points based on the distance limitations set by District policy.
+In accordance with state law, the district establishes bus routes and pick-up points based on the distance limitations set by district policy.
 Most bus stops are established at street corners and fire hydrants.
 Students in grades K-4 may be expected to walk up to one-tenth of a mile to an established bus stop while students in grades 5-12 may be expected to walk up to two-tenths of a mile to an established bus stop.
 Consistency and fairness are key standards in implementing this policy.
+Students should be at their bus stop five minutes before their scheduled pick-up time.